How to Find OBD2 Ports in Any Vehicle (Photo Guide)

 6. Verify Before Plugging In

-Make sure the connector’s wide side faces upward and the fit feels snug, no forcing, twisting, or guessing.
-A proper connection should slide in smoothly with minimal pressure.
+Make sure the connector's wide side faces upward and the fit feels snug, with no forcing, twisting, or guessing.
+A proper connection slides in smoothly with minimal pressure.

 7. Check Behind a Trim Panel (Last Resort)

-Some vehicles tuck their OBD2 port behind an extra trim piece for protection.
-Remove only one panel if needed, and use gentle pressure, no prying tools or screwdrivers.
-It’s almost always within arm’s reach of the steering wheel.
+Some vehicles tuck the port behind an extra trim piece for protection.
+Remove only one panel if needed, using gentle pressure and no prying tools or screwdrivers.
+The port is almost always within arm's reach of the steering wheel.

-Pro Tip: If you still can’t locate it after these steps, your owner’s manual or a quick search for “OBD2 port location + [your car model]” will usually pull up exact images.
+Pro tip: If you still can't locate it after these steps, your owner's manual or a quick search for "OBD2 port location" plus your car model will usually pull up exact images.

 Troubleshooting: When You Can't Find It

-So, you’ve checked under the dash, near the pedals, even behind that random fuse box cover, and still no sign of the port?
-No worries.
+Checked under the dash, near the pedals, even behind that random fuse box cover, and still no sign of the port?
 Some vehicles make this harder than it needs to be.
-Here’s how to track it down like a pro.

 1. Move Your Seat Back and Change Your Angle